fsociety-whoami/fsociety-whoami/README.md

 - 👋 Hi, I’m @!wolfi
 - 👀 I’m interested in Gaming, Hacking, Programming, Computer's
-- 🌱 I’m currently learning Cybersecurity
+- 🌱 I’m currently learning Programming and ai development.
--📫 How to reach me 1wolfibusiness@gmail.com
+-📫 How to reach me @lwolfi at discord

 <!---
 !wolfi/!wolfi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.